 How do you get rid of the dead mouse smell?

 No doubt you have tried just about everything you can think of to get rid of the smell.
 How many scented candles have you burned?
 Probably have bags of potpourri sprinkled throughout your home too… I hate to say it, but this just isn’t going to work.
 This will merely mask the smell of the dead mouse, and probably do a pretty poor job of it.
 This is a pungent smell that will pierce through any half-hearted attempts to veil it.
-If you’re looking to eliminate the odor permanently, there is a solution, so please continue reading on.
+If you’re looking to get rid of the odor permanently, read on.